Teosoft7/hit_or_not/README.md

 # Hit or Not?

-[http://music.proba.in](http://music.proba.in)

-Subject: Estimating the number of views for YouTube video
+**Keeping track of music video on YouTube** [http://music.proba.in](http://music.proba.in)

 ## Getting Started

 YouTube is one of the most popular platforms for the music industry.
 They publish their new songs for promoting.
 The number of view count is a solid indicator to determine hit or not.
-Hit or Not is trying to predict the view count in near future for the music videos on *YouTube*.
+Hit or Not is trying to predict the view count in the near future for the music videos on *YouTube*.

+## Data Preparation

+YouTube is providing APIs with a lot of limitations, to keep track of changing of view count for video, it is needed to scrap the data by ourselves.
+With selenium and Firefox, we can collect general information for video and view counts.

+## Modeling

+The change of view/like/comments has correlation and could be used for the data model.
+But view increments is definitely based on the time.
+It is better to use facebook's ProPhet model for estimation.
+Final goal is to build a classification model for the hit or not with collecting much more data.

+## Make the app working

-### Prerequesties
+### Prerequisites for App

 Server
 OS - Linux Ubuntu 18.04